dieGeijo8/LuaInterpreter/ReadMe.md

   - javac -cp "../Project/jna/jna.jar:jna-platform.jar" filename.java
   - java -cp "../Project/jna/jna.jar:jna-platform.jar" filename

-This project was done as part of the work for the internship at ESTECO, Trieste.
+This project was done as part of the work for an internship at ESTECO, Trieste.